liatrio/github-scripts/README.md

 $ node cli.js reassign-repository-roles -o OneGHEOrg --old-role "write" --new-role "maintain"
 ```

-### Reassign Repository Roles
+### Reassign Team Roles
-Given a GitHub Organization, find each team repository with a specific role, and update this role to a new one.
+Given a GitHub Organization, find each team with a specific role in any repository, and update this role to a new one.

 ```bash
 $ node cli.js reassign-team-roles --help